 In his first season in the pinnacle of motorsport, in 2011, five finishes in the points helped cement his position in Formula One.
 Confirmed at Sauber for 2012, he claimed three podiums, including two second places, on his way to tenth in the Drivers’ Championship (66 points).
 Sergio demonstrated an incredible ability to extract the best out of the car in changing weather conditions, pushing eventual winner Fernando Alonso closely in Malaysia and performing incredible comebacks in Canada and Italy.

-Checo’s life at Sahara Force India started in the best possible way, with a podium in only his third race with the team.
+Checo’s life at Sahara Force India started in the best possible way, with a podium in only his third race with the team [Bahrain].
 Some memorable performances in Canada, Austria and Singapore among others, saw the Mexican claim 12 points finishes on his way to tenth in the championship.

-Things kept improving in 2016.
+2016 turned out to be an even more spectacular season for Sergio.
 An incredible podium under the rain in Monaco heralded the start of a strong run of form destined to last the whole season; a further visit to the rostrum in Azerbaijan and a string of ten consecutive points finishes saw the Mexican break through the 100-points barrier for the first time in his career (and in the history of the team) and clinch seventh place in the drivers’ standings, a lifetime best.
-It was a just reward for the talented Checo, who was confirmed for the 2017 season, alongside a new team-mate, to continue pushing the team to new heights.